bikeindex/bikewise/README.markdown

 ```

 [CORS is enabled](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing), so cross origin requests aren't an issue.
-Use BikeWise from the browser or server/mobile/party-time.
+Use Bikewise from the browser or server/mobile/party-time.

 The API is versioned in the URL path because [pragmatism](http://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api#versioning).